MIT-SPARK/Hydra/README.md

 }
 ```

+### Filing Issues

+Please understand that this is research code maintained by busy graduate students, **which comes with some caveats**:
+  1. We do our best to maintain and keep the code up-to-date, but things may break or change occasionally
+  2. We do not have bandwidth to help adapt the code to new applications
+  3. The documentation, code-base and installation instructions are geared towards practitioners familiar with ROS and 3D scene graph research.

+> **:warning: Warning**<br>
+> We don't support other platforms.
+Issues requesting support on other platforms (e.g., Ubuntu 18.04, Windows) will be summarily closed.

+Depending on the nature of the issue, it may be helpful to browse [this](doc/debugging.md) page about debugging Hydra first.

+Thank you in advance for your understanding!

 #### Acknowledgements

 This work was partially funded by the AIA CRA FA8750-19-2-1000, ARL DCIST CRA W911NF-17-2-0181, and ONR RAIDER N00014-18-1-2828.